BuidlGuidl/oracle-challenge/README.md

 - **Consensus Mechanism**: Uses median calculation with StatisticsUtils library to resist outliers
 - **Freshness Check**: Filters out stale data from any SimpleOracle
 - **Trust Model**: Requires trust in the whitelist authority and each SimpleOracle provider
-- **Use Cases**: Good for controlled environments where you trust the authority and data providers
+- **Use Cases**: Good for controlled environments where you trust the centralized entity or where things fall back to the rule of law (RWAs)

 ### 🔄 How They Work Together: